 They note that PTSD — which has been linked to excessive alcohol use — was also a strong risk factor.
 "Screening for both current substance use disorders and at-risk alcohol and drug use behaviors should be included as part of post-disaster mental health assessments," Dr. Cone and coauthors conclude.
 "Moreover, it is imperative that substance use be addressed concomitantly with the treatment of comorbid health conditions such as PTSD and depression."

 About the Author — Dr. Cone may be contacted for interviews at email@example.com.

-About ACOEM — The American College of Occupational and Environmental Medicine (www.acoem.org), an international society of 4,500 occupational physicians and other health care professionals, provides leadership to promote optimal health and safety of workers, workplaces, and environments.
+About ACOEM — The American College of Occupational and Environmental Medicine (www.acoem.org), an international society of more than 4,000 occupational physicians and other health care professionals, provides leadership to promote optimal health and safety of workers, workplaces, and environments.

 — The Journal of Occupational and Environmental Medicine